MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/wam.md

 > The logic below will eventually be added as a helper in MSAL, tracking work item [3590](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/issues/3590).
 For now, copy this into your app.

-## Proof of Possession Access Tokens
+## Proof of Possession (PoP) Access Tokens

-MSAL already supports [PoP tokens in confidential client flows](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Proof-Of-Possession-%28PoP%29-tokens) starting MSAL 4.8+, With the new MSAL WAM Broker you can acquire [PoP tokens for public client flows](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Proof-Of-Possession-(PoP)-tokens) as well.
+MSAL supports PoP tokens in confidential client flows starting MSAL 4.8+.
+With the new [MSAL WAM Broker](wam.md) you can acquire [PoP tokens for public client flows](../../advanced/proof-of-possession-tokens.md) as well.

 Bearer tokens are the norm in modern identity flows, however they are vulnerable to being stolen and used to access a protected resource.

 Proof of Possession (PoP) tokens mitigate this threat via 2 mechanisms:

 - they are bound to the user / machine that wants to access a protected resource, via a public / private key pair
 - they are bound to the protected resource itself, i.e. a token that is used to access `GET https://contoso.com/transactions` cannot be used to access `GET https://contoso.com/tranfer/100`